46620/guides/docs/machine/linux/1gpu_pass.md

 sudo chmod +x /etc/libvirt/hooks/qemu sudo systemctl restart libvirtd
 ```
-And there ya go, you've now installed the manager for the hooks.. time to write them
+And there ya go, you've now installed the manager for the hooks.. time to write them.

 ## Making your own hooks
 This section is annoying but honestly kinda my favorite.
 We now have to write the scripts that will tell our computer to give the virtual machine the graphics card.

-I hope you know what your VM is called cause now would be the time to know the name
+I hope you know what your VM is called cause now would be the time to know the name.

 To get started you want to make the folder structure below:
 ```